krb5/krb5/doc/admin/conf_files/kadm5_acl.rst

-    c  [Dis]allows the changing of passwords for principals d  [Dis]allows the deletion of principals or policies i  [Dis]allows inquiries about principals or policies l  [Dis]allows the listing of principals or policies m  [Dis]allows the modification of principals or policies p  [Dis]allows the propagation of the principal database (used in :ref:`incr_db_prop`) s  [Dis]allows the explicit setting of the key for a principal
+    c  [Dis]allows the changing of passwords for principals d  [Dis]allows the deletion of principals or policies i  [Dis]allows inquiries about principals or policies l  [Dis]allows the listing of all principals or policies m  [Dis]allows the modification of principals or policies p  [Dis]allows the propagation of the principal database (used in :ref:`incr_db_prop`) s  [Dis]allows the explicit setting of the key for a principal